-The MHLW published a ministerial ordinance to revise the Ionizing Radiation Ordinance for Decontamination on 12 April 2013, and put the revised ordinance into effect on 1 July 2013.
+The MHLW published a ministerial ordinance to revise the Ordinance on Preventing Ionizing Radiation Hazards on 12 April 2013, and put the revised ordinance into effect on 1 July 2013.

 This revision was made in light of the fact that disposal of wastes contaminated with radioactive materials discharged by the NPP accident associated with the 11 March 2011 earthquake and tsunami is expected to increase in scale with the progress of decontamination project.